-The modal verb Can is used as an auxiliary verb and these are its three forms:
+The modal verb can is used as an auxiliary verb and has three forms:

 |SUBJECT||MODAL VERB [CAN + NOT]||VERB

 The interrogative form of the verb can has this structure:

 Can + subject + verb + …?

 - She cannot play the piano.